A 12-step program to lose the debt and create a lean, mean financial machine

 To maintain your financial health, keep on the healthy track.
 Continue saving, both in your retirement fund and your emergency fund.
 You may also want to save for college for your kids, or build other savings accounts for special goals, like a dream vacation or a second home.
 As your savings grow, your sense of well-being and peace of mind grows as well.

 Look out for scams that will try to trip you up.
 Get rich quick schemes can part you from your hard-earned cash faster than flushing money down the drain.
 Identity thieves may try to benefit from your high credit score or get a hold of your account information.
 You may be phished on your computer, where a false company sends you a legitimate looking e-mail.
 You click on it, and it asks for personal information in order to scam you.
 Watch out for these tricks and safeguard yourself.

 Keep your financial plans up to date.
 Make sure you are on track with your retirement savings and that you are moving along with your goals.
 It may be worth it to hire a trusted financial advisor to guide you on your financial journey.

 It takes some effort to become financially fit, but it is worth it.
 When your finances are healthy, your life runs smoother.
-By taking charge and following these twelve steps, you can be the picture of fiscal health in 2013.
+By taking charge and following these twelve steps, you can be the picture of fiscal health next year.